UiPath/ProcessMining-pm-utils/README.md

 ```
 vars:
-  # Name of the schema where the transformations run.
-  schema: "my_schema"
   # Date and time formats.
   # For SQL Server defined by integers and for Snowflake defined by strings.
   date_format: 23 # SQL Server: 23, Snowflake: 'YYYY-MM-DD'